Cousins – these boys have gone way past kissing

 The sexual tension between the two boys builds quickly, and it doesn’t take long before the clothes come off and passion takes hold.

 This is a film with a comedic lightness similar to French comedies.
 There’s a timelessness or dream-like quality to the film.
-Cazado does well to multi-task his roles as both actor and director, and he’s ultimately delivered a watchable and entertaining film.
+Cazado does well to multi-task his roles as both actor and director, and he has delivered a watchable and entertaining film.

 What was your inspiration for this story?